roscopeco/curb/README.markdown

     version of curl, or we may blindly call functions that don't exist in your lib.

   * Most of the code in Core is a mess.
 This will improve in time.

+  * Lots of little stuff, and some not-so-little stuff, is still not implemented.

 The following is the original Curb readme.